 This is one of the best examples of upcoming pink-collar job automation and we’re already seeing signs of transition.
 Amazon Go is now establishing brick and mortar stores with a revolutionary shopping experience.
 The first grocery store is already up in Seattle and Washington.
 The sensors are placed on racks and the algorithm connects with your app in the phone which knows what you’re buying and charges it to your account.

 We’re already seeing many companies using chatbots as digital assistants.
-Even IBM has launched a product called Watson Virtual Agent to automate the customer service.
-The only difference is, instead of phone, they use internet to simulate conversations with humans.
-They’re cheaper, can work any time throughout the day and instantly be trained using natural language processing.
-The only downside is that we’ll lose human touch in customer support.
+Even IBM has launched a product called Watson Virtual Agent to automate customer service.
+The only difference is, instead of a phone, they use the internet to simulate conversations with humans.
+They’re cheaper, can work any time throughout the day, and instantly be trained using natural language processing.
+The only downside is that we’ll lose the human touch in customer support.

 The truck drivers will be the first victims of AI.
-Automated trucks by Uber’s Otto will be programmed to go from one warehouse to another that might cost 3.5 million American truckers their jobs.
+Automated trucks by Uber’s Otto will be programmed to go from one warehouse to another which might cost 3.5 million American truckers their jobs.
 The data backed travel would also affect auto body repairers.
 A study by Mckinsey & Company predicts that we could see a crash rate reduction by 90 percent in the future.

 According to Labor Department statistics in the US, more than 1.1 million secretaries vanished from the job market between 2000 to 2010.
-Smart softwares like GotoMeeting lets the boss schedule the calls and arrange the meetings themselves.
+Smart software like GotoMeeting lets the boss schedule the calls and arrange the meetings themselves.

-Online portals like ZIllow and Trulia allows comprehensive search of all the properties available and sites like StreetAdvisor tell you everything you need to know about the neighborhood.
+Online portals like ZIllow and Trulia allow comprehensive search of all the properties available and sites like StreetAdvisor tell you everything you need to know about the neighborhood.
 The analytics companies are releasing market forecasts, building business intelligence, etc by aggregating such data.

 AI is inevitable and it will take some jobs, but there’s no need to panic.
-As you can see, most of the above jobs have enough scope for automation and remember STEM jobs are always going to be in demand.
+As you can see, most of the above jobs have enough scope for automation, and remember STEM jobs are always going to be in demand.